On correlation functions in the coordinate and the algebraic Bethe ansatz: The long-range Bethe ansatz

-A similar discussion holds in the case of higher order correlation functions, involving a larger number of magnons.
-The analysis of the inhomogeneous case is in fact much less entangled than that of the homogeneous Heisenberg chain (see appendix \ref{C} for a discussion on the case with three magnons).
-We will however not present the resulting expressions in here.
+A similar discussion holds in the case of higher order correlation functions, involving a larger amount of magnons.
+The analysis of the inhomogeneous case is in fact much less entangled than that of the homogeneous Heisenberg chain.
+We will, however, not present the resulting expressions in here.